maxVelychko/my-wishes-app/README.md

-# sign-in-app
+# my-wishes-app
-sign-in-app in react native with firebase
+my-wishes app in react native with firebase